SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Viewing_info_on_system_usage.md

 # Viewing information on system usage

 In the Admin app, you can view information about the usage of certain 'features' in a DataMiner System.
-Usage is reported in DataMiner credits but it does not mean that this credit amount will be billed at the end of the month.
+Usage is reported in DataMiner credits.
-Currently the only feature that reports usage data is Storage as a Service (STaaS), which reports amount of operations per data type, but the list of 'features' will grow in the future.
+Currently the only feature that reports usage data is Storage as a Service (STaaS), which reports amount of ingest operations per data type, but the list of 'features' will grow in the future.
+For more information about the metering and conversion rates, see this [Page].(https://docs.dataminer.services/dataminer-overview/Pricing/Pricing_Usage_based_service.html#metering-units)

 ## How to view your usage